 - Support of the WordPress editor Gutenberg

-- A customizer to adapt the design in various places
+- A customizer to adjust the design in various places

-- Integrated systems for customer reviews and a wish list
+- Integrated systems for customer ratings and a wish list

-- A mini shopping basket, which should also comply with the legislation
+- A mini-shopping cart, which should also comply with the legislation

-- Optional preloader function (your shop will not be displayed until it is fully loaded)
+- Optional preloader function (your shop will only be displayed when it is completely loaded)

 - An optimized search function for WooCommerce

-A fully designed blog area is also included - in addition to the webshop.
-This is something you should always Themeslook out for.
+Furthermore, a fully designed blog area is included - in addition to the webshop.
+You should always pay attention to this with all Themes .

-The developers of Astra offer a free trial version on.
-You should definitely try this one: Some shopkeepers get along with this theme, others don't think it's right for their purposes.
-Even the prefabricated design templates do not meet everyone's taste.
+The developers of Astra offer a free trial version.
+You should definitely try it out: Some shop owners get along well with Theme , others find it not suitable for their purposes.
+Also, the prefabricated design templates do not meet every taste.

 WooCommerce Themes at TemplateMonster

-Also at our partner TemplateMonster you will find numerous templates for WooCommerce.
+Also at our partner TemplateMonster you can find numerous templates for WooCommerce.
 For example the multifunctional WooCommerce Theme Woostroid.
 It has exciting features like a "LookBook".
-This allows your buyers to navigate through different products, which are shown in a graphic:
+This allows your buyers to navigate through different products that are displayed in a graphic:

-Woostroid contains Elementor, a WordPress page builder that allows you to create different layouts without programming knowledge.
-It includes 25 content modules and a flexible layout grid to customize the look of the existing sites ones.
-Woostroid was not primarily designed for the European market, so you should also try it before you buy.
+Woostroid contains Elementor , a WordPress page builder that allows you to create various layouts without any programming knowledge.
+It includes 25 content modules and a flexible layout grid to flexibly adapt the look of the existing sites .
+Woostroid was not primarily designed for the German-speaking market, so you should also try it out in advance.

 - Does the design match my products, especially the product images?

-- Is that theme fast enough?
-See our notes on performance optimization.
+- Is the theme fast enough?
+See our tips on performance optimization.
 But also: Is your WordPress hosting fast enough?
 Special plans for WooCommerce will help you here.

 - Is your webshop easy to use?
 Are central elements easy to understand?